 In this paper, we are interested in a framework in which the routing and scheduling are separated.
 We seek to find such a scheme where the routing operates in the network layer and the scheduling is implemented in the link layer.
-The key ingredients of our framework, which we call Diff-Max1, are; (i) per-flow queues at the network layer and making routing decisions based on their differences, (ii) per-link queues at the link layer and making scheduling decisions based on their size.
+The key ingredients of our framework, which we call Diff-Max,1 are: 1) per-flow queues at the network layer and making routing decisions based on their differences; 2) per-link queues at the link layer and making scheduling decisions based on their size.

-Example 1 - continued: Let us consider Fig. 1(b) for Diff-Max operation. (i) Routing: at time t, node i makes routing decision for flows 1 and 2 based on queue backlogs $\tilde{D}{i,j}^s(t)$ and $\tilde{D}{i,k}^s(t)$, where $s \in \{1, 2\}$.
-This decision is made at the network layer and the routed packets are inserted in the link layer queues.
+Example 1-Continued: Let us consider Fig. 1(b) for Diff-Max operation.
+1) Routing: At time t, node i makes routing decision for flows 1 and 2 based on queue backlogs $\tilde{D}{i,j}^{s}(t)$ and $\tilde{D}{i,k}^{s}(t)$.
+This decision is made at the network layer and the routed packets are inserted into the link-layer queues.
 Note that in backpressure, routed packets are scheduled jointly, i.e., when a packet is routed, it should be transmitted if the corresponding links are activated.
 Hence, both algorithms should make the decision jointly in backpressure.
-However, in Diff-Max, a packet may be routed at time t, and scheduled and transmitted at a later time t + T where T > 0. (ii) Scheduling: at the link layer, links are activated and packets are transmitted based on per-link queue sizes; $V{i,j}$, $V{i,k}$, and C(t).
+However, in Diff-Max, a packet may be routed at time t, and scheduled and transmitted at a later time t + T where T > 0.
+2) Scheduling: At the link layer, links are activated and packets are transmitted based on per-link queue sizes $V{i,j}$, $V{i,k}$, and C(t).
 The details of Diff-Max are provided in Section III.

 Our approach is grounded in a network utility maximization (NUM) framework [10].
 The solution decomposes into several parts with an intuitive interpretation, such as routing, scheduling, and flow control.
 The structure of the NUM solution provides insight into the design of our scheme, Diff-Max.
-Thanks to separating routing and scheduling, Diff-Max makes the practical implementation easier and minimizes cross-layer operations.
-We also propose two practical schemes; Diff-subMax and wDiff-subMax.
-The following are the key contributions of this work:
+By separating routing and scheduling, Diff-Max makes the practical implementation easier and minimizes cross-layer operations.
+The following are the key contributions of this work.

-- We propose a new system model and NUM framework to separate routing and scheduling.
-Our solution to the NUM problem, separates routing and scheduling such that routing is implemented at the network layer, and scheduling is at the link layer.
-Based on the structure of the NUM solution, we propose Diff-Max. - We extend Diff-Max to employ routing and scheduling, but disable the link activation functionality of the scheduling.
+- We propose a new system model and NUM framework to separate routing and flow scheduling.
+Our solution to the NUM problem separates routing and scheduling such that routing is implemented at the network layer and scheduling is at the link layer.
+Based on the structure of the NUM solution, we propose Diff-Max.
+We show that the deterministic version of Diff-Max optimizes utility, and we conjecture that its stochastic version satisfies stability and utility optimality. - We extend Diff-Max to employ routing and intranode scheduling, but disable internode scheduling.
 We call the new framework Diff-subMax, which reduces computational complexity and overhead significantly, and provides high throughput improvements in practice.
-Namely, Diff-subMax only needs information from one-hop away neighbors to make its routing and scheduling decisions. - We propose a window-based routing, wDiff-subMax, which implements routing, but disables the scheduling. wDiff-subMax is designed for the scenarios, in which the implementation of the scheduling in the link layer is impossible (or not desirable) e.g., due to device restrictions. wDiff-subMax makes the routing decisions on the fly, and minimizes overhead. - We evaluate our schemes in a multi-hop setting and consider their interaction with transport, network, and link layers.
-We perform numerical calculations showing that Diff-Max is as good as backpressure.
-We implement our schemes in a simulator; ns-2 [11], and show that they significantly improve throughput as compared to adaptive routing schemes such as Ad hoc On-Demand Distance Vector (AODV) [12].
+Namely, Diff-subMax only needs information from one-hop away neighbors to make its routing and scheduling decisions.
+Furthermore, we show that the deterministic version of Diff-subMax provides utility optimality for the networks with predetermined internode scheduling. - We propose a window-based routing scheme, wDiffsubMax, which implements routing but disables the scheduling. wDiff-subMax is a heuristic developed based on Diff-Max and Diff-subMax, and it is designed for the scenarios in which the implementation of the scheduling in the link layer is impossible (or not desirable) e.g., due to device restrictions. wDiff-subMax makes the routing decisions on the fly and reduces overhead. - We evaluate our schemes in a multihop setting and consider their interaction with transport, network, and link layers.
+We implement our schemes in a simulator, ns-2 [11], and show that they significantly improve throughput as compared to adaptive routing schemes such as Ad hoc On-Demand Distance Vector (AODV) [12] and Destination-Sequenced Distance-Vector Routing (DSDV) [13].